 Liver Qi Stagnation is the most common cause.
 If left unchecked for a while without being addressed properly, it eventually leads to stagnant Blood in the Directing and Penetrating Vessels.
 Both vessels have a great impact on the menstruation function in women.
 It can typically cause dark and clotted menstrual blood as well as menstrual cramps and irregular periods.

 Pain caused by Liver Blood Stagnation is often sharp and stabbing.
 It usually fixed in one place in the abdomen or chest.
 Sometimes swelling or mass comes along as well.
 It usually happens to women, but occasional men can also experience pain due to Liver Blood Stagnation.

 The Liver stores Blood and it manifests in the nails.
-Therefore Stagnant Liver Blood can show purple or darkness in patients' lips, tongue, face and nails.
-Sometimes there maybe vomiting of Blood and epistaxis if the Liver Channel is blocked.
+Therefore Stagnant Liver Blood causes purple or darkness in patients' lips, tongue, face and nails.
+Sometimes there may be vomiting of Blood and epistaxis if the Liver Channel is blocked.

 Liver Blood Stagnation shouldn't be taken lightly as it can potentially lead to very serious conditions such as coronary heart disease or stroke.